Terry Todd: Powerlifting Federation services

 Todd was directly involved in the development of the sport of women's powerlifting.
-He helped his wife Jan Todd organize the first national women's meet in 1977, and coached the women's Canadian team, with Jan, from 1976-1979.
+He helped his wife Jan Todd organize the first national women's meet in 1977, and coached the women's Canadian team, with Jan, from 1976 to 1979.
 In 1979, Todd was elected to the Executive Committee of the United States Powerlifting Federation.
 Todd lobbied for, and ultimately achieved autonomy for the women's committee, but finally abandoned the USPF when he could not convince the organization to institute a steroid testing program for men and women lifters.
 In the following few years, he also did color commentary for national and international powerlifting events for NBC, CBS, ESPN, and the BBC, some of which involved women's powerlifting.

 In 1977, Todd published the first major book about powerlifting, called Inside Powerlifting.
 Todd covered the major national and international powerlifting events during the 1970s and 1980s for such magazines as Muscular Development and Iron Man.
 He also helped to introduce powerlifting to a larger audience through his articles in Sports Illustrated, covering such lifters as Lamar Gant, Bill Kazmaier, Larry Pacifico, and Jan Todd.

 Later years

 Once he stopped competing, he became a college professor in 1967 at Auburn University.
 Todd taught at several universities in both the United States and Canada before finally returning to his alma mater, the University of Texas, in 1983.

 In 1990, Todd and his wife, Jan, founded the H.J.
-Lutcher Stark Center for Physical Culture and Sports, which is housed in the Darrell K Royal – Texas Memorial Stadium at The University of Texas in Austin.
+Lutcher Stark Center for Physical Culture and Sports, which is housed in the Darrell K Royal–Texas Memorial Stadium at The University of Texas in Austin.
 It contains more than 150,000 books, photos, films, magazines, letters, training courses, videotapes, posters, paintings and artifacts across its 27500 sqft.
 The collection covers the history of competitive lifting, professional strongmen and strongwomen, sports nutrition, bodybuilding, naturopathy, conditioning for athletes, drug use in sports and alternative medicine.
 Todd retired from the classroom in the 1990s and served as the Director of the H.J.
 Lutcher Stark Center for Physical Culture and Sports until at least 2009.

 In 2001, Todd was asked by Arnold Schwarzenegger to create a Strongman contest for the annual Arnold Sports Festival, which is held in Columbus, Ohio.

+In 2018, four months before his death, he and Jan were inducted into the International Sports Hall of Fame.

 Personal life

-Todd lived with his wife Jan on a 300 acre cattle ranch on the San Marcos River with a large collection of animals including 5 peacocks, a Percheron draft horse, 50 cattle, two Sicilian donkeys, an English Mastiff dog, an Emu, and three Maine Coon Cats.
+Todd lived with his wife Jan on a 300 acre cattle ranch on the San Marcos River with a large collection of animals including 5 peacocks, a Percheron draft horse, 50 cattle, two Sicilian donkeys, an English Mastiff dog, an emu, and three Maine Coon cats.

-Todd died on July 7, 2018 in Austin, Texas at the age of 80.
+Todd died on July 7, 2018, in Austin, Texas, at the age of 80.
 Former Governor of California Schwarzenegger released a statement on Twitter: "[Todd] was such a monster - a true force, but also a kind heart and a great storyteller".